Magnus Hirschfeld: Legacy

 The German Society for Social-Scientific Sexuality Research established the Magnus Hirschfeld Medal in 1990.
 The Society awards the Medal in two categories, contributions to sexual research and contributions to sexual reform.
 The Hirschfeld Eddy Foundation, established in Germany in 2007, is named for Hirschfeld and lesbian activist FannyAnn Eddy.

-In August 2011, after 30 years of advocacy by the Magnus Hirschfeld Society and other associations and individuals, the Federal Cabinet of Germany granted 10 million euros to establish the Magnus Hirschfeld National Foundation (Bundesstiftung Magnus Hirschfeld), a foundation to support research and education about the life and work of Magnus Hirschfeld, the Nazi persecution of homosexuals, German LGBT culture and community, and ways to counteract prejudice against LGBT people; the Federal Ministry of Justice (Germany) was expected to contribute an additional 5 million euros, bringing the initial endowment of the foundation to a total of 15 million euros.
+In May 2008, the promenade between Moltke Bridge and the Chancellor's Garden got renamed Magnus-Hirschfeld-Ufer.
+On this promenade, there is a Memorial plaque with a description in English.
+In August 2011, after 30 years of advocacy by the Magnus Hirschfeld Society and other associations and individuals, the Federal Cabinet of Germany granted 10 million euros to establish the Magnus Hirschfeld National Foundation (Bundesstiftung Magnus Hirschfeld), a foundation to support research and education about the life and work of Magnus Hirschfeld, the Nazi persecution of homosexuals, German LGBT culture and community, and ways to counteract prejudice against LGBT people; the Federal Ministry of Justice was expected to contribute an additional 5 million euros, bringing the initial endowment of the foundation to a total of 15 million euros.

 Portrayals in popular culture

-Magnus Hirschfeld has been portrayed in a number of works of popular culture both during his lifetime and subsequently.
+Hirschfeld has been portrayed in a number of works of popular culture both during his lifetime and subsequently.
 Following is a sampling of genres and titles:

 Podcasts

-Season 4 episode 2 of the podcast Making Gay History is about Hirschfeld.
+Season 4 episode 2 of the podcast Making Gay History is about Hirschfeld, as is a Special Episode in Season 5 of the Bad Gays Podcast.